top of page

 Strategic Promotion

 Our second feature is being strategic.
-It is important to consistently raise awareness through various channels, in order to optimise user reach and engagement.
-So, we have addressed higher traffic pages and incorporated our campaign amongst them so that users would be able to view this more often leaving a mark.
+It is important to consistently raise awareness through various channels to optimise user reach and engagement.
+So, we have addressed higher-traffic pages and incorporated our campaign amongst them so that users can view this more often and leave a mark.

 1. Payment Page

-As you can see below, we have used the white space on the payment page and incorporated our campaign to show quickly and consistently the visuals of various tips that we would have used across all platforms.
+As you can see below, we have used the white space on the payment page and incorporated our campaign to show the visuals of various tips we would have used across all platforms quickly and consistently.

 Old design of the payment page